AIResearcher20/OmniLatent/CONTRIBUTING.md

 ---

-# Scientific Integrity
+Scientific Integrity

 OmniLatent is developed according to principles of responsible scientific computing.

 Contributors are expected to prioritize:

-- reproducibility over unnecessary complexity,
+· reproducibility over unnecessary complexity,
-- transparent reporting over selective reporting,
+· transparent reporting over selective reporting,
-- biological interpretation over black-box performance,
-- rigorous evaluation over isolated metrics,
+· biological interpretation over black-box performance, · rigorous evaluation over isolated metrics,
-- honest discussion of limitations,
+· honest discussion of limitations,
-- evidence-based scientific conclusions.
+· evidence-based scientific conclusions.

 Scientific claims introduced through code or documentation should be supported by appropriate experimental evidence whenever possible.

 ---

-# Code of Conduct
+Code of Conduct

 OmniLatent promotes an open, respectful, and collaborative research environment.

 All contributors are expected to:

-- communicate respectfully,
+· communicate respectfully,
-- provide constructive feedback,
+· provide constructive feedback,
-- welcome different scientific perspectives,
+· welcome different scientific perspectives,
-- acknowledge prior work appropriately,
+· acknowledge prior work appropriately,
-- maintain professional behavior throughout discussions.
+· maintain professional behavior throughout discussions.

 Healthy scientific collaboration relies on mutual respect, openness, and intellectual honesty.

 ---

-# License
+License

-By contributing to OmniLatent, contributors agree that their contributions will be distributed under the terms of the **MIT License** included in this repository.
+By contributing to OmniLatent, contributors agree that their contributions will be distributed under the terms of the MIT License included in this repository.

 ---

-# Citation
+Citation

-If OmniLatent contributes to published scientific work, please cite the project using the citation information provided in the repository.
+If OmniLatent contributes to published scientific work, please cite the project using the citation information provided in CITATION.cff.

-Future releases will include a dedicated `CITATION.cff` file to facilitate proper academic citation.

 ---

-# Acknowledgements
+Acknowledgements

 We sincerely appreciate every contribution that improves the scientific quality, software engineering standards, documentation, or reproducibility of OmniLatent.